kevingyang/angry_birds_hardware_game/proposal.md

 ## Project title

 ## Team members
-Kevin G Yang    James Zheng
+Kevin G Yang    James Zheng    Selena Sun

 ## Project description
 Short description of the basic idea and end goal you are aiming for.